Tooth-Colored Fillings in Seattle, WA

 Your diet can have a significant effect on your oral health.
 Sugar is a common culprit for cavities, which is why we recommend limiting sweets and sodas.

-If it's been a while since your last dental cleaning, give us a call today.
+If it's been a while since your last dental cleaning, contact our Seattle, WA dentist office today!

 Dr. Bickel may recommend filling a tooth for a variety of reasons, including tooth decay and chipped teeth.